JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 Before I could do anything, I had to set something up to test file access.
 I decided it would be easy to test reading JavaScript files and doing some very basic parsing.
 Each file would have a collection of imports, a handful of constants, and some functions.
 The processing code would count the total constants and functions found across all files and queue up processing the imports.

 Doing some basic research, I found that a reasonable range of files for a project would be around 10 files for a smaller project and closer to 1000 for a larger project.
 Since I didn't want to manually create that many files, I decided the best way to bootstrap this experiment was to write a NodeJS program to generate these projects.
 I wanted imports, but I also didn't want any circular references.
 I assumed circular references could lead to complications during processing.
 I pulled out [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) to make sure no circular references got generated.
-Also, to make it easier to parse, I parsed the graph at the very end I referenced all roots in an index.js.
+Also, to make it easier to parse, I parsed the graph at the very end and I referenced all roots in an index.js.

 Also, to entertain myself, I created a list of predefined words to combine for the naming of files and variables.
 This led to funny file names like `help-overwhelming-random.js`, `malware-darwin.js`, and `sqs-agentic-wheel-tokenizer.js`.